charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 	- Error handling- error handling middlware/funcs are the same stack as middlewares routers, and routes.
 		- each handle function of any layer is called by a wrapper function either a`handle_request` or `handle_error`. it also has an internal layerError variable that is initialized to null and when something is passed as obj through the next() method, its stored in that layerError variable.
 			- when the object passed in next() is errored state, Router will switch to calling <strong>handle_error</strong> instead and will only call the error handler

+### Views
+- in order to render dymanic html content, we use template engines to inject dynamic data to the html files we send back.